 It’s 2015 and there I was; standing at the edge of the shower and I couldn’t move.
 In that moment, I was two people, both of whom wanted very different things.
 On the one hand, I wanted to step forward and gasp for air as the cold water forced the breath out of my lungs.
 On the other hand, I wanted nothing to do with uncomfortable experience just inches in front of me.
 I stood at the edge of the shower at a crossroads.

 Just moments prior, I had so definitively committed to taking a cold shower.
 I was so determined to step outside of my comfort zone that it seemed as if nothing could stop me.
 However, somewhere between the bedroom carpet and the bathroom tile, my fervor faded.
-The once strong enthusiasm was nowhere to be found and there I stood, confused and
+The once strong enthusiasm was nowhere to be found and there I stood, confused and torn between two sides of me.

 As you might have gathered from the title, this was a brief account of what preceded my first cold shower.
 I made excuses and I almost let them stop me from stepping out of my comfort zone and embracing the cold.
 However, once I took that step, there was no turning back.
 With my creative side satisfied and that short narrative behind us, the remainder of this blog will be short and to the point.